3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 For each exercise, each person shows different modifications for different abilities.

-The suggestions help your older adult find ways to make these exercises work best for their own body.
+The suggestions help your older adult find ways to make these exercises work best for their body.

 2. Full Length Tai Chi Class – 36 minutes